williamwylok/ci.docker.tutorials/liberty/README.md

     ```
     Once the server is ready to run, type `Ctrl-C` to return to the command prompt.
 9. Open a web browser and enter the IP address of the machine running the container to view the Liberty welcome page.
-    1. This will be `localhost` if you are running on your laptop, or, if you are running on a VM, the IP address of the VM.
+    1. If you are using docker-machine on your desktop (Mac or Windows 7), then run docker-machine ip default to get the docker machine ip
+       open browser to http://<docker-machine ip>:9080/
 10. Return to the terminal and enter the following command to see the processes running in the container:

     ```bash